Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D39
+Finished the Rock, Paper, Scissors web app.
+It was a pretty good challenge, particularly the annoyance of trying to get variables to pass between elements of the program.

 ### R2D38
 Start of the weekend challenge - Rock, Paper, Scissors web app.
 I got all the implementation stuff done before I realised I'd left my macbook charger at Makers!
 I ended up spending the day on the main computer just reminding myself how flexbox works and prepping the style sheets for when I was able to start back on RPS.